Sleep Apnea Treatment In Irving, Plano and Desoto, TX

 Dr. Mikkilineni is a renowned specialist in cosmetic dentistry, cosmetic dentistry, and in handling sleep apnea patients.
 He is board-certified in both Florida and Texas, and holds a PhD in Dental Medicine.
 He is also very active in the American Association of Implant Dentistry and the Academy of General Dentistry.
 This ensures that he will constantly stay abreast of all new developments in the field of Dentistry.
 That’s why he is exactly the kind of dental specialist you should trust for the long-term management of your dental health.

-When you’re looking for a sleep apnea doctor near me, and you live anywhere in the Irving or Plano, TX region, the place to go is Signature Smiles.
+When you’re looking for a sleep apnea doctor near me, and you live anywhere in the Irving, Plano and Desoto, TX region, the place to go is Signature Smiles.
 Dr. Mikkilineni is an expert at administering sleep apnea treatment to dental patients, and this means you can be confident of receiving the best possible care.
 Contact us at Signature Smiles, so you can be sure that your condition is handled with respect and proper care.
 We’ll be glad to set you up with an appointment that will ensure your optimal dental health, now and in the future.